devitrylouis/devitrylouis.github.io/_posts/2018-12-01-optimize-dl.md

 - One can monitor the squared gradient norm $g^{T}g$ and the $g^{T}Hg$ term.
     - The gradient norm does not shrink signiﬁcantly throughout learning, but the $g^{T}Hg$ term grows by more than an order of magnitude.

 ### Note for deep learning

 Some of the techniques used to combat it in other contexts are less applicable to neural networks (Newton’s method is good for requires signiﬁcant modiﬁcations before it can be applied to neural networks).

+<b>Test to rule out local minima:</b>
+- Plotting the norm of the gradient over time.
+    * Norm of the gradient does not shrink to insigniﬁcant size => the problem is neither local minima nor any other kind of critical point.
+    * In high-dimensional spaces, positively establishing that local minima are the problem can be very diﬃcult.
+Many structures other than local minima also have small gradients!

 ------